cognitedata/reveal/packages/react-container/README.md

 This container includes:

-- Error boundary
+- Error Boundary
+- React Query
-- Loop detector
+- Loop Detector
 - Sentry setup
 - i18n container
 - React router setup
 - Authentication provider - This makes sure your app is always authenticated and provides an initiated Cognite SDK
-- LocalStorage helpers

 ## How to disable unwanted features